aavogt/dehydrator-rs/README.md

    - [ ] plot historical csv with wavelet smoothing applied and overlay the cutoff?
    - [ ] current conditions
    - [ ] chart.js from a cdn or perhaps it will be small enough to be served from the esp32c3.
 Another option is to make it an android app.
+   - [ ] current data.
+The js would be making requests?
+More natural would be for the js to subscribe and for the main.rs main loop to push the data.
+This is not http however.
+MQTT needs a server in the middle.
+Or the http request is made for data and this stays open?